Over Herman Brood

-He started drawing at a young age, but when he noticed that as a musician you were highly regarded by the girls, he learned to play the piano.
+He started drawing at a young age, but when he noticed that girls were highly respected as a musician, he learned to play the piano.

-On the instruction of Hans la Faille (famous percussionist in collaboration with Herman Deinum with, among others, Sweet d'Buster and Cuby and the Blizzards), his first friend.
+At the suggestion of Hans la Faille (famous percussionist in collaboration with Herman Deinum with, among others, Sweet d'Buster and Cuby and the Blizzards), his first boyfriend.

 Herman also made his first LP together with Hans la Faille on which he also sang (The Flash and Dance band).

-At the age of 18 he left for the art academy in Arnhem.
-After three months he was fed up and started playing in a band.
-Here his musical career began.
+At the age of 18 he went to the art academy in Arnhem.
+After three months he got fed up and started playing in a band.
+This is where his musical career started.

-In the eighties he ran into his childhood friend Ivo de Lange.
-Ivo had an art business and the gentlemen decided to join forces.
+In the 1980s he bumped into his childhood friend Ivo de Lange.
+Ivo had an art library and the gentlemen decided to join forces.

-In Ivo's company IQ he had his own studio where more than 1,200 paintings were made and more than 70 different silkscreens were signed and published by Ivo.
+In Ivo's company IQ he had his own studio where more than 1200 paintings were made and more than 70 different screen prints published by Ivo were signed.

-Brood was a true artist in his music, his poems and especially in his paintings and screen prints.
+Brood was a born artist in his music, his poems and especially in his paintings and screen prints.

-The great interest in his work was a tremendous stimulus for Herman Brood.
+The great interest in his work was a great incentive for Herman Brood.

-Just like during the performances with his band, the interaction with the audience is both an encouragement and a source of inspiration.
+Just like during the performances with his band, the interaction with the audience is an encouragement and a source of inspiration at the same time.

-Brood worked diligently, throwing himself over and over again with brushes, paint and aerosols in a hallucinatory adventure from which he emerged unchanged as the winner.
+Brood worked with dedication, throwing himself into a hallucinatory adventure again and again with brushes, paint and spray cans, from which he emerged unchanged as the winner.

-He has translated the countless impressions and experiences that he has collected in his turbulent life into art with a major K.
+He translated the countless impressions and experiences that he collected in his turbulent life into art with a capital A.

-Art for which the interest only increased because authenticity can be easily recognized.
+Art for which interest only increased because authenticity can be recognized flawlessly.

-Herman Brood always opted for a tangible image, where the slogans remind you of a cartoon.
+Herman Brood always opted for a tangible image, where the slogans remind you of a cartoon drawing.

-Most of his paintings and screen prints show what Herman Brood was all about: music, relationships, relaxation and love!
+Most of his paintings in- screen printing show what Herman Brood was all about: music, relationships, relaxation and love!

-Although Brood lived in Amsterdam for much of his life, he was a native of Zwolle in heart and soul.
+Although Brood lived in Amsterdam for a large part of his life, he was a Zwolle resident through and through.

 He was not always proud of this, but Zwolle was regularly central to his work.

-For the last 15 years of his life, Herman was a guest every 3 weeks in Zwolle at IQ Kunstuitleen of friend Ivo de Lange, who also looked after a large part of his art business; more than 1200 paintings were made by him in the Marslanden in Zwolle at the time.
+For the last 15 years of his life, Herman was a guest in Zwolle for about 5 days every 3 weeks at IQ Kunstuitleen of friend Ivo de Lange, who also took care of a large part of his art affairs; more than 1200 paintings were manufactured by him at the time in the Marslanden in Zwolle.

-He also signed more than 70 series of silkscreens here.
+He also signed more than 70 editions of screen prints here.

-Many of his visits were videotaped (more than 60 hours of material).
+Many of his visits were recorded on video (over 60 hours of footage).

-This film premiered on October 10, 2015 in Zwolle and then did it all over again in Tuschinski Amsterdam.
+This film premiered on October 10, 2015 in Zwolle and then did it again in Tuschinski Amsterdam.